Definition and Example of a Blend Fund

 How Do Blend Funds Work?

 A blend fund is designed to merge growth and value investment styles into one investment vehicle.
 The purpose of a blend fund is to diversify the equity portion of an investor's portfolio.
-There are two fundamental ways to make money from the stocks: an increase in a company's share price and dividend payments.
-Both of these are important for long-term gains and wealth building, so blend funds seek to make it easier to take advantage of both.
+There are two basic ways to make money from the stocks: the first is through an increase in a company's share price; the second is through dividend payments.
+Both of these are important for long-term gains and building wealth, so blend funds seek to make it easier to reap the perks of both.

-Blend funds can benefit many investors, but they're not for everyone.
-Here are the types of investors who may benefit by investing in blend funds:
+Blend funds have wide appeal, but they're not for everyone.
+Here are the types of investors who may find what they're looking for in blend funds: